illepic/d8pltwig/README.md

-# Drupal 8 - Pattern Lab Node - TWig
+# Drupal 8 - Pattern Lab Node - Twig

 This project will help guide the development of Pattern Lab Node + Twig and the Drupal 8 module available to make Drupal aware of these Twig files.